tparchman/F25_BIOL792/week1_LinuxI/Linux_suggestions_for_setup_MacOS.md

 pip install jupyterlab
 ```

-> **Why:** Lets you run Python interactively in a browser — perfect for course tutorials.
+> **Why:** Lets you run Python interactively in a browser — python materials will be presented in jupyter notebooks on course github page.

 ---